spxbhuhb/adaptive/adaptive-lib-auth/readme.md

 As authentication and authorization data is very sensitive, the `lib-auth` uses its own value store, separated from other value stores in the application.
-This ensures that no query can return with auth information accidentally as the value API for the auth store is restricted for security officers
+This ensures that no query can return with auth information accidentally as the value API for the auth store is restricted for security officers.

 - Passwords are encrypted with `BCrypt`.
 - The module ensures that there are no two principals with the same `name`.